 Increased recognition of Florida as a leader in improved health outcomes for medically underserved populations.

-Institutions that are a part of HERI include Bethune-Cookman University, Florida A&M University, Florida International University, Florida State University, Moffitt Cancer Center, University of Central Florida, University of Florida, University of Miami, University of North Florida and University of South Florida.
+Institutions that are a part of HERI include Bethune-Cookman University, Florida A&M University, Florida International University, Florida State University, Moffitt Cancer Center, University of Central Florida, University of Florida, University of Miami, University of North Florida, University of South Florida, and University of West Florida.